girlscript-blr/code-with-girlscript-bangalore/README.md

 Don’t forget to fill the [participation form](https://tinyurl.com/codewithgsblr) 📃 to take part in the program, if not already done.

-RSVP here [https://tinyurl.com/gsblr-hacktoberfest2020](https://tinyurl.com/gsblr-hacktoberfest2020) to win a limited edition Hacktoberfest Tee-shirt or a plant.
+[RSVP here](https://tinyurl.com/gsblr-hacktoberfest2020) to win\* a limited edition Hacktoberfest 👕Tee-shirt or a 🎍plant.

 Start contributing!😊